MicrosoftDocs/windows-itpro-docs/windows/device-security/security-policy-settings/user-account-control-behavior-of-the-elevation-prompt-for-administrators-in-admin-approval-mode.md

 \*If you have enabled the built-in Administrator account and have configured Admin Approval Mode, you must also configure the option **Prompt for consent on the secure desktop**.
 You can also configure this option from User Account Control, by typing **UAC** in the search box.
 From the User Account Control Settings dialog box, set the slider control to **Notify me only when apps try to make changes to my computer (default)**.

+> [!NOTE]
- To activate the setting, you must first log in and out.
-Alternatively, you may perform **gpupdate /force** from an elevated command prompt.
+> After enabling Admin Approval Mode, to activate the setting, you must first log in and out.
+Alternatively, You may perform **gpupdate /force** from an elevated command prompt.

 ### Best practices

 -   Selecting the option **Elevate without prompting** minimizes the protection that is provided by UAC.
 We do not recommend selecting this value unless administrator accounts are tightly controlled and the operating environment is highly secure.

 -   It is recommended not to enable the built-in Administrator account on the client computer, but to use the standard user account and User Account Control (UAC) instead.
 If you want to enable the built-in Administrator account to carry out administrative tasks, for security reasons you should also enable Admin Approval Mode.
 For further information, see [UAC-Admin-Approval-Mode-for-the-Built-in-Administrator-account](https://docs.microsoft.com/en-us/windows/device-security/security-policy-settings/user-account-control-admin-approval-mode-for-the-built-in-administrator-account)

-> [!NOTE]
-> After enabling Admin Approval Mode, to activate the setting, you must first log in and out.
-Alternatively, You may perform **gpupdate /force** from an elevated command prompt.

 ### Location